Sravani-Seri/auto-insurance-docs/README.md

 }
 ```

-**Explanation:** Cancels policy, updates status, and returns refund if applicable.
+**Explanation:** Cancels policy, updates status, and returns any applicable refund.

 ## 6. Summary for Non-Technical Readers

 This technical documentation demonstrates:

-Policy Documentation: How insurance contracts are structured in software
+**Policy Documentation:** How insurance contracts are structured in software

-Underwriting Rules: How applications are approved or rejected
+**Underwriting Rules:** How applications are approved or rejected

-Rating Engine: How premiums are dynamically calculated based on risk
+**Rating Engine:** How premiums are dynamically calculated based on risk

-API Documentation: How external systems or applications interact with the platform
+**API Documentation:** How external systems or applications interact with the platform